Baltimore Police Department: Arrests for minor offenses

-It should also be noted that correctional officers at Central Booking were rumored to be on a work slowdown during this time.
-Corrections personnel are prohibited from striking.

 The exposure of these cases led to judicial and legislative action.
 In 2005, the Maryland Court of Appeals ordered all arrestees not charged within 24 hours to be released.

-On May 16, 2006, a Baltimore city police officer, Natalie Preston, arrested a Virginia couple for asking for directions to a major highway.
+On May 16, 2006, a Baltimore City police officer, Natalie Preston, arrested a Virginia couple for asking for directions to a major highway.
 The couple, released after seven hours in city jail, were not charged with any crime.
 They were initially taken into custody for trespassing on a public street.
 Their vehicle was impounded at the city lot, with windows down and doors unlocked, resulting in theft of several personal items.

 In 2007, the state of Maryland passed a law requiring the automatic expungement of the record of one who is arrested, but then released without being charged, thereby eliminating the dilemma many such victims faced that would prevent them from passing a criminal background check if the record remained, but would not allow for a wrongful arrest lawsuit if the record were expunged.

 On June 23, 2010, a $870,000 comprehensive settlement was reached which culminated more than a year of negotiations between the city and plaintiffs.
 The settlement provides for far-reaching reforms of the BPD's arrest and monitoring practices.
 The suit, which was filed in 2006, and amended in 2007, was brought on behalf of thirteen individual plaintiffs and the Maryland State Conference and Baltimore City Branch of the NAACP.